Meet Dan Gray aka exitvillain

 Daniel studied physics as an undergraduate at Columbia University.
-Later, he earned a Master’s in Computer Science from NYU, where he studied distributed systems, operating systems, databases, machine learning, and several advanced security topics — including application security, network security, and offensive security.
+Later, he earned a Master’s in Computer Science from NYU, where he studied distributed systems, operating systems, databases, machine learning, and several advanced security classes — including application security, network security, and offensive security.
 He also served as a teaching assistant for NYU's flagship graduate course, Internet Security and Privacy.

 While at NYU, Daniel was part of the OSIRIS cybersecurity research lab at the Tandon School of Engineering, where he contributed to hands-on offensive security research, internal tooling, and advanced red team scenarios.